gretarmark/gretarmark.github.io/_posts/2024-01-13-BoostLibC++.md

 ---
 layout: post
-title: Boost library for C++ - Installation
+title: Getting started with Boost library for C++
 published: True
 ---

-Boost is a set of libraries for the C++ programming language that provides support for tasks and structures such as linear algebra, pseudorandom number generation, multithreading, image processing, regular expressions, and unit testing.
+Boost is a collection of libraries for the C++ programming language that provides support for various tasks and structures, including linear algebra, pseudorandom number generation, multithreading, image processing, regular expressions, and unit testing.

+# Steps to include the C++ Boost library in Visual Studio

-To include the C++ Boost library [1] staticly in Visual Studio, you need to do the following steps [2]:
+To include the Boost library [1] statically in Visual Studio, follow these steps [2]:

+1. Downloading and Unzip Boost
-1. Start by downloading the latest version at [Boost.org](https://www.boost.org/) and unzip the file.
-Try to included it as close the C: as possible.
+  *  Start by downloading the latest version from [Boost.org](https://www.boost.org/)
+  *  Unzip the downloaded file and place it as close to the root of the C: drive as possible (e.g., "C:\...\boost_1_84_0").
-2. Go to the directory where you saved the Boost library file ("C:\...\boost_1_84_0").
+2. Ioen the Command Prompt
-3. Open CMD in your computer, I usually just use the "Developer Command Prompt for Visual Studio", run the following code:
+  * Open the Command Prompt (CMD) on your computer.
+I recommend using the "Developer Command Prompt for Visual Studio"
-   "cd C:\codes\Toolbox\boost_1_84_0"
-4. Run the command "bootstrap".
+  * Navigate to the Boost directiory using the following command: "cd C:\codes\Toolbox\boost_1_84_0"
+3. Run Bootstrap
+  * Execute the "bootstrap" command.
-5. When bootstrap has done its work, it will give instruction to next step, for me it tells me to run ".\b2", do that.
+  * Once bootstrap has completed, it will provide instructions for the next steps.
+For example, it may instruct you to run ".\b2", do that.
-   This process will take a time.
+  * This process may take some time to complete.
+4. Note the paths provided
-7. When the process is finished, it will tell you to include two paths:
+  * After the process finishes, it will specify two paths to include in your project:
     * Compiler Include Path: C:\...\boost_1_84_0
     * Linker Include Path: C:\...\boost_1_84_0\stage\lib
+5. Create a C++ project in Visual Studio
+  * Go to "properties" > "configuration properties".
-8. Create a C++ project in Visual Studio, go to "properties", "configuration properties", under "C++/General" you should add the compiler include path from step 7 into "Additional Include Directories".
-Next you go to "Linker/General" and include the linker path inside of "Additional Library Directories"
+    * Under "C++/General", add the compiler include path from step 4 into "Additional Include Directories".
+    * Under "Linker/General", add the linker path to "Additional Library Directories"
+6. Run Example Code

-Now you should be able to run the following code example in your project.
-This code will take a number from the user as an input ad return a lambda numbe of that input.
+  * You should now be able to run the following example code in your project.
+This code takes a number from the user as input and returns the lambda number.

 ```{C++}
 #include <boost/lambda/lambda.hpp>